-Long-term: Look to good-practice feeding and ewe body condition to eliminate need for these products.
-Short-term: Identify individuals within each mob that can most safely be left untreated, to provide refugia.
+Activity Management Using long- acting products pre-lambing Long-term: Look to good-practice feeding and ewe body condition to eliminate need for these products.
+Short-term: Identify individuals in each mob that can most safely be left untreated, to provide refugia.
 Try to avoid weaning lambs back onto areas grazed by treated ewes.
-Consider the interval between drenches - 28 days should be the minimum.
+Preventative lamb drenching from weaning (low - high risk) Consider the interval between drenches - 28 days should be the minimum.
 While drenching lambs on demand based on FEC is likely to reduce selection for drench resistance, careful monitoring needs to be performed to achieve this successfully.
 It is much easier to do on 'clean' feed (see below).

-Drenching sheep onto 'clean' feed like newly sown pasture, can strongly select for drench resistance.
+Drenching onto 'low- contamination /clean' pasture Drenching sheep onto 'clean' feed like newly sown pasture, can strongly select for drench resistance.
 Leave a small proportion of the heaviest lambs undrenched or use undrenched older sheep as leaders or followers.

-Follow a strict quarantine protocol for incoming stock including holding them off pasture for 24 hours after an effective treatment.
-Double and triple combinations are not effective guarantine drenches.
+Buying stock with resistant worms Follow a strict quarantine protocol for incoming stock including holding them off pasture for 24 hours after an effective treatment.
+Double and triple combinations are not effective quarantine drenches.
 Alternatively, buy stock from farms able to document a low drench resistance status to avoid the need for this protocol.

-Use regular drench checks and FECRT to determine drench efficacy on farm.
+Continued use of ineffective product Use regular drench checks and FECRT to determine drench efficacy on farm.